 d) the financial statements have been prepared on a going concern basis.

 e) the Directors had laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and were operatingeffectively. f) the directors had devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively

-Shri Kantibhai Patel Shri Indrasinh B. Zala and Shri Abhilash Delwadia IndependentDirectors of the Company have given their declarations to the Board that they meet thecriteria of Independence as provided under the applicable provisions of the Companies Act2013 and Listing Agreement.
+Shri Kantibhai Patel Shri Indrasinh B. Zala and Shri Abhilash Delwadia IndependentDirectors of the Company have given their declarations to the Board that they meet thecriteria of Independence as provided under the applicable provisions of the Companies Act2013 and Listing Regulations.

 The Company has adopted a Code of Business Conduct based on the business principles ofthe Company.
 The Board has laid down the code of conduct for all Board members and Seniormanagement of the Company.
 The code of conduct has been posted on the website of thecompany.
 All Board members and Senior management personnel affirms the compliance with thecode on an annual basis in the prescribed format.

 30. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION